 I co-founded LeadSocial with a friend of mine.
 LeadSocial helped mainly social media agencies in providing in-depth analysis of their perfomance on Facebook posts.
 We analyzed Fortune 500 companies.
-LeadSocial has been louded by many customers as super easy to use and awesome eye-pleasing design.
+LeadSocial has been louded by many customers for its design, value, and metrics.
+Some tweets:

 Our main products was monthly reports and yearbooks.
 Both available as white label.
 The customer dashboard was simple and gave access to historical reports.
 Customers were able to create custom reports in the dashboard.

 I worked on the front-end, parts of the back-end, the reports, and data analysis.
 Check the PDF examples below.
 I worked together with my co-founder on the backend and occasionally pair programmed.

 Below are some examples of my Product execution.

 An 18-page monthly report was automatically created and sent to our customers each month.
 It included how the Facebook page performed compared to last month and their custom set goals.
 The report included KPI's for specific stakeholders/departments.

 The data and results in the reports was done by going through all posts, comments (for sentiment analysis), likes, shares, and Facebook insights data through their API.Download Example Monthly PDF Report (1.3MB)

 Yearbooks were really awesome because they were ready for print.
 You could order a yearbook anywhere in the world and have it shipped to you from local print shops.
 It showed a summary of your efforts and best posts from the selected year.
 Another chapter went more in depth on data to share recommendations for your content, based on analysis of historical performance.Download Example Yearbook PDF (18MB)